QDRhhhh/Learning/FDS_2022FallWinterTerm/proj_2/code/Readme.md

-> I had already prepared files compiled for Mac and Windows.
+> I had already prepared files compiled for Mac.
 They are in `./execute_file`.
 > In documents directory, the origin version of this file is provied.
 Check it if you can't run.